A Next-Level Way to Profit With Less Risk…

 A call option gives the buyer the right but not the obligation to buy shares of the underlying stock at an agreed-upon price (the option’s strike price) within a certain period of time.

 The seller of a call option (also known as the writer) sells this right to the buyer.
 In return, they receive an upfront payment known as a premium.
-In doing so, the seller assumes the obligation to deliver the shares at the strike price should the buyer choose to exercise their right.
+In these trades, the seller assumes the obligation to deliver the shares at the strike price should the buyer choose to exercise their right.
 The call buyer will do so if the market price is higher than the option’s strike price.

 A put option gives the buyer the right but not the obligation to sell shares of the underlying stock at the option’s strike price within a certain period.

 The put seller receives a premium and assumes the obligation to purchase the shares at the option’s strike price should the buyer choose to exercise their right.
 The put buyer will do so if the market price is lower than the option’s strike price.